 Deep-Sea Angler

-Having Taunt options can be really useful not just for your Lava Lurker (although it is tempting to buff the defense of Lava Lurker, try to cast something else instead because you really don’t want your strongest minion to be the one with Taunt since this season there are a lot scam minions, even in a tavern withouth Murlocs), but also if you are opting for Taunt build and comps focusing on Assistant Guard in general.
+Having Taunt options can be really useful not just for your Lava Lurker (although it is tempting to buff the defense of Lava Lurker, try to cast something else instead because you really don’t want your strongest minion to be the one with Taunt since this season there are a lot scam minions, even in a tavern without Murlocs.
+However, with Cyclist later on, if you don’t have Taunt, Spellcraft that Deep-Sea Angler has is really useful.

 Tavern Tier 2 Naga Minions